 How do I fix a VPN kill switch that reconnects by itself?

 Reassess how you’ve configured the kill switch.
 Ensure it only triggers if the VPN drops unexpectedly, not on routine network transitions.
 Some apps allow you to customize kill switch behavior in Settings.
-How to add nordvpn to your iphone a step by step guide

 Can malware cause my VPN to turn on by itself?

 While rare, it’s possible for rogue software to manipulate VPN configurations.
 If you suspect this, run a full malware scan, reset device settings, and reinstall a trusted VPN client.
+Why your surfshark vpn keeps disconnecting and how to fix it 2026

 How do I keep my VPN from consuming battery life on mobile?